Ledecky Shines As Popovici Flops At Swimming World Championships - UrduPoint

 "I feel good -- it hurt a lot but I'm really happy with the outcome," Ledecky said.

-"I'm just having a lot of fun this week."
-Popovici was expected to join Ledecky on top of the podium but he suffered a shocking meltdown in the first final of the evening.
+"I'm just having a lot of fun this week." - Popovici flops - Popovici was expected to share top billing with Ledecky but he suffered a shocking meltdown in the first final of the evening.

 The 18-year-old, one of swimming's brightest stars and the red-hot favourite to defend his 200m freestyle title, comfortably led from the start and looked set to coast to victory as he reached the home straight.